somtoesomeju/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Purpose
+The purpose of this analysis is to compare and analyze how a certain car model named "MechaCar" compares to other vehicles.
+This analysis is performed using R

+# Resources
+- Software: R Studio 2021.09.0, Visual Studio code 3.4.10
+- Languages: R

 ## Linear Regression to Predict MPG
 In my first part of the analysis, I am using the "mechacar_table" I created from the CSV file to predict the MPG (Miles per gallon) in the vehicles.
 Various analysis are as follows.
 ![R_Square_P_values.png](https://github.com/somtoesomeju/MechaCar_Statistical_Analysis/blob/main/Resources/R_Square_P_values.png)